Venn Essex Maths Hub

 The Venn Essex Maths Hub is led by St Thomas More’s Catholic Primary School, an outstanding primary school in the heart of Colchester.
 With a dedicated team of operational partners who help carry out the Hub’s work, we work very closely with our Strategic Partners, who help plan and evaluate our work.
 We work with successful, established mathematics communities across the Essex region as well as national partners and mathematics associations.

-- The Venn Essex Maths Hub covers the Essex area including Braintree, Chelmsford, Epping Forest, Uttlesford, Southend-on-Sea and Thurrock.
+- The Venn Essex Maths Hub covers the Essex area including Braintree, Chelmsford, Epping Forest and Uttlesford.

 - Schools in Harlow are covered by the Matrix Maths Hub.

-Find out more about the Venn Maths Hub:
+Find out more about the Venn Essex Maths Hub:

 - Visit our website: https://vennessexmathshub.co.uk/